 The Importance of Dental Hygiene

-Periodontitis, a second type of gum disease, is more extreme and can lead to tooth loss in adults.
+Periodontitis, the second type of gum disease, is more extreme and can lead to tooth loss in adults.
 Symptoms of periodontal disease often are subtle, and include these warning signs:

-- persistent bad breath or bad taste in the mouth
+persistent bad breath or a bad taste in the mouth

 To sustain a satisfactory level of dental hygiene, you need to embrace the following activities in your dental hygiene plan.

-- Your teeth are truly valuable and, with the purpose of keeping them in excellent condition, you need to brush them on a regular basis at least three times a day usually after meals and at bedtime.
-Brush for at least two minutes everytime to clean all tooth surfaces.
+1. Your teeth are truly valuable and, with the purpose of keeping them in excellent condition, you need to brush them on a regular basis at least three times a day usually after meals and at bedtime.
+Brush for at least two minutes every time to clean all tooth surfaces.

-- Flossing helps in preventing tooth decay and reduce your chances of bad breath.
-Flossing eliminates plaque and food remnants and is therefore a crucial part of dental hygiene.
-Flossing is the proven method of loosening the debris from hard to reach tooth surfaces and gum lines.
+2. Flossing helps in preventing tooth decay and reduces your chances of bad breath.
+Flossing eliminates plaque and food remnants and is, therefore, a crucial part of dental hygiene.
+Flossing is the proven method of loosening the debris from hard-to-reach tooth surfaces and gum lines.
 Another benefit of flossing is increasing blood circulation in your gums.
 Our office recommends that you practice flossing at least twice a day.